“Strive not to be a success, but rather to be of value.” – Albert Einstein

 Hi I’m Saeed!
-I write at the intersection of personal, professional and organizational development.
+I coach and write at the intersection of personal, professional and organizational effectiveness.

 I was born in Iran and I moved to the States with my dad when I was ten years old.
 We moved around a lot.
 Immigrants often do.
-As a result, home has been elusive.
+As a result, home was elusive.
 Teenage years were typically rebellious.
 I was bad in math but great in language arts and social studies.
-I wanted to be a (photo) journalist.
+I wanted to be a photojournalist.
 In my early 20s, I spent nearly 4 years traveling through Asia – most of it by backpack or bicycle.
 I ran out of money and stopped in Taiwan to teach English so I could travel some more.
-That’s how I got interested in education.
+That’s how I got interested in early childhood education.

 But I wasn’t done traveling yet.

-Next, I rode my bicycle from Alaska to San Francisco.
+I came home and rode my bicycle from Alaska to San Francisco.
 That’s me in the picture up above.
 I’m obsessed with anything that has two wheels.
 Especially motorcycles.
 I love Steve McQueen.
 Don’t even talk to me about Marlon Brando.
 When I was a kid, I loved Jack London.
 White Fang was the first book I remember reading.
 That’s why I went to Alaska and the Yukon.
 I wanted to see the places for myself that once fired up my boyhood imagination.
 Kerouac’s On the Road was another one of my favorite books.
-Much respect to Hunter H. Thompson who pointed the way to the frontier.
+Much respect to Hunter H. Thompson too.
+He pointed the way to a different frontier.

-Four years in, I still wasn’t done traveling.
-I was going back to Asia when I found out my dad was terminally ill.
+After the Alaska trip, I was heading back to Asia when I found out my father was terminally ill.
 So, I stayed behind in San Francisco to take care of him.
-I am currently working on my memoir so you’ll find out more details about the back story later.
-Stay tuned.
+That’s how I fell into work and building a career in organizational leadership.

-I also do a lot of writing for work: Grants, proposals, annual reports, strategic plans.
-But the kind of writing I love is literary journalism.
-I am a journalist and an essayist at heart.
-I love and value the process of research and writing that uncovers a new insight into a subject, one that I might not otherwise have.
-I love to offer that insight to help people level up.
+I love and value the process of research and writing that uncovers a new insight into a subject, one that I might not otherwise have had and I love to offer that insight to help people level up their game.
+That’s why I think of myself as an Alchemist of Ideas.
 I also love training and coaching people to success.
 I am curious to a fault.
 It’s a blessing and a curse.

 How I Strive to Create Value